Login

 Chengdu is the nearest exit from Tibet to Malaysia and one of the most popular departure cities for tourists from all over the world.
 And not only can you get closer to Malaysian tourists, but you can also stay in the city for a day or two to meet the famous giant panda.
 There are four direct flights from Bangui to Chengdu every day, and this route is the most convenient.
 The flight usually lasts 4 hours and 35 minutes, and if the ticket is cheap, it can sometimes be around US$93.

 There are two ways to get from Chengdu to Tibet: Train or Plane.
 The train traversed Qinghai Province via the Qinghai-Tibet Railway in three days.
 This is a great way to travel to Tibet because you will see some of the most breathtaking scenery in the world along the way.
-The Chengdu-Lhasa route passes through Lanzhou and Xining, a total of 3,070 kilometers, which takes 36 hours.
+The Chengdu-Lhasa route passes through Lanzhou and Xining, a total of 3,070 kilometres, which takes 36 hours.

 The flight from Chengdu to Lhasa only takes 2 hours and 15 minutes, and there are usually 14 direct flights to Lhasa every day.
 The cheap air ticket from Chengdu to Lhasa is about 155 US dollars per person.
 The only advantage of flying compared to trains is time, as neither will help you adapt to higher altitudes.